vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/IOCs.md

 ## File Hashes

 BRICKSTORM hashes are maintained by CISA as part of the [AR25-338A](https://www.cisa.gov/news-events/analysis-reports/ar25-338a) analysis report, which has been updated multiple times (Dec 5, Dec 19, 2025, Jan 20, and Feb 11, 2026) and now covers 12 samples across Go, Rust, and .NET Native AOT variants, with 7 YARA rules.

 UNC5221 is noted to recompile the malware on a per-victim basis, and CISA originally reported no reuse of C2 domains or malware samples across investigations, so file hash matching has limited effectiveness.
 However, Mandiant's February 17, 2026 report documented the first observed reuse of C2 infrastructure (at 149.248.11.71), suggesting the operators may be consolidating infrastructure or sharing it across related campaigns.

 The [Mandiant BRICKSTORM scanner](https://github.com/mandiant/brickstorm-scanner) is a bash script that runs on appliances without requiring YARA to be installed, using common utilities (grep, xxd, head, sed, find) to replicate specific YARA rule logic.
 The scanner detects Go-based variants only; it does not detect Rust, .NET AOT, or GRIMBOLT variants.
 Supplement with [CISA YARA rules](https://www.cisa.gov/news-events/analysis-reports/ar25-338a) (which cover .NET AOT) and the three GTIG YARA rules for GRIMBOLT/SLAYSTYLE from the [February 17, 2026 Mandiant report](https://cloud.google.com/blog/topics/threat-intelligence/unc6201-exploiting-dell-recoverpoint-zero-day).
-There have been reports that the scanner works on the vCenter appliance.
 This is a third-party tool; evaluate according to your organization's security policies.

 ---